willofcode/CSc-336-Database/README.md

-# CSc-336-Database
+### CSc-336-Database
-CSc 336000 Database Assignment
+This repository is exclusively for CSc 336000 Database Assignment

+Instructed by Prof. Sheng